-Staff employment opportunities are announced on an as-needed basis.
-Newly announced positions remain open for five days from the original announcement.
-Repeated announcements are subject to closure at any time.
+Staff Employment Opportunities are announced on an as-needed basis.
+Positions remain posted for a minimum of five business days (Monday -Friday) from the original posting date.

-HMC faculty positions are processed by the college’s academic departments.
-You may visit the Dean of Faculty’s webpage for faculty position listings, or the leading journals of each scientific field, where HMC advertises current openings and application information
+Recruitment for faculty positions is managed by the College's academic departments.
+You may visit the Dean of Faculty's webpage for faculty position listings.

 Equal Opportunity and Nondiscrimination Statement

-Harvey Mudd College does not unlawfully discriminate on the basis of race, color, national origin, sex, disability, age or any other characteristic/status protected by applicable laws in its programs and activities.
+Harvey Mudd College is committed to equal opportunity in education and employment and does not unlawfully discriminate against persons on the basis of race, color, sex, gender identity and expression, pregnancy, religion, marital status, age, sexual orientation, national origin, ethnic origin, disability, medical condition, genetic characteristics, veterans status, or any other characteristic/status protected by applicable laws in admission to, participation in, or receipt of the services and benefits under any of its programs and activities or in employment or the application for employment.
 For information on the College's equal opportunity and affirmative action program and complaint/resolution procedures, please contact the Assistant Vice President for Human Resources and/or the Dean of Students.
 The full text of the College's Equal Opportunity and Nondiscrimination Statement is available online.

 In compliance with applicable laws ensuring equal opportunities to qualified individuals with a disability, HMC will make reasonable accommodations for the known physical or mental limitations of an otherwise qualified individual (applicant or employee) with a disability if the disability affects the performance of essential job functions, unless the accommodation results in an undue hardship for the College.
 Employment decisions are based on the merit and not an individual's disability.